redhat-developer/terraform-provider-rhoas/CONTRIBUTING.md

 2. To run the acceptance tests, run `make testacc` in the root of the project.

 ## Linting
+There are two options for linting in the provider the first is the standard go linter which will lint all go code.
+This is also run as a github action when making a pull request so if you need to fix the linting on your pr follow the steps below.
 1. Install [golangci-lint](https://golangci-lint.run/)
 2. Run `make lint`

+We also lint all internationalization files and uses in the provider, this is done by the commands below and this is also run as github action.
+1. Run `make lint-lang`